auth0/docs/articles/libraries/lock-android/migration-guide.md

 As in the previous version, Lock for Android v2 can be configured with extra options.
 Check below if the behavior for the option has changed, or if they only got renamed.

-* `shouldUseWebView`: Renamed to `useBrowser` but now **DEPRECATED**.
+* `shouldUseWebView`: `DEPRECATED`.
+This option was renamed to `useBrowser`, but is now deprecated.
 Selects whether to use the WebView or the Browser to request calls to the `/authorize` endpoint.
 The default value is to use the Browser.
 Using the Browser has some restrictions.
 * `shouldUseEmail`: Renamed to `withUsernameStyle`.
 Defines if it should ask for email only, username only, or both of them.
 By default it'll respect the Dashboard configuration of the parameter `requires_username`.
 * `isClosable`: Renamed to `closable`.
 Defines if the `LockActivity` can be closed.
 By default it's not closable.
 * `shouldLoginAfterSignUp`: Renamed to `loginAfterSignUp`.
 Determines whether after a signup the user should be logged in automatically.
 Defaults to `true`.